Axis occupation of Greece: Liberation and aftermath

 Negotiations between the newly established Greek government and EAM concluded at 12 February 1945, with the Treaty of Varkiza.
 This provided a temporary respite from open warfare but Greece was in ruins.
 The country remained politically divided and unstable.
 Several anti-left elements, friendly to the former Security Battalions, had been appointed to key posts in the Ministry of War, while thoughts of allowing former andartes to enter the new National Guard were abandoned.
 This policy made an impartial solution to Greece's security problems virtually impossible, and undermined the moral basis for the British doctrine of non-interference in internal Greek affairs.
 British Foreign Office was also fearful of Soviet influence in Greece.
 Such developments infuriated a part of the EAM members.
-One of them was Velouchiotis who was also denounced by the Communist Party and decided to continue his guerrilla activity.
+One of them was Aris Velouchiotis who was also denounced by the Communist Party and decided to continue his guerrilla activity.
 After a few months, he was hunted down by government units and executed.
 Official policy towards Axis collaborators was milder and more hesitant than perhaps anywhere else in Europe.
 Alexandros Lambou, a Pangalos follower and head of the special security police during the war period, was sentenced to death, but most of his co-defendants received short prison terms.
 During 1945, more than 80,000 people were prosecuted.
 The judges, many of whom had served during the occupation period, sentenced leftists harshly, and wartime collaborators lightly.
 US and UK intelligence opposed the appointment of Zervas as a minister citing their suspicions of his collaboration with Nazi Germany.